 The debentures are subordinated in right of payment to the prior payment in full of all our existing and future Senior Debt.
 The indenture provides that in the event of any distribution of our assets upon our dissolution, winding up, liquidation or reorganization, the holders of our Senior Debt shall first be paid in respect of all Senior Debt in full in cash or other payment satisfactory to the holders of Senior Debt before we make any payments of principal of, or premium, if any, and interest (including liquidated damages, if any) on the debentures.
 In addition, if the debentures are accelerated because of an event of default, the holders of any Senior Debt would be entitled to payment in full in cash or other payment satisfactory to the holders of Senior Debt of all obligations in respect of Senior Debt before the holders of the debentures are entitled to receive any payment or distribution.
-Under the indenture, we must promptly notify holders of Senior Debt if payment of the debentures is accelerated because of an event of default.
+Under the indenture, we must promptly notify holders of an event of default.